visit-dav/visit/src/doc/pagefind-search.rst

    // The JavaScript logic below takes the `plain_excerpt` member of the `result`
    // object that Pagefind delivers to processResult and attempts to find the first
    // several words and last several words that do not cross a punctuation
-   // boundary and uses these, after proper encoding, to produce the...
+   // or non-ascii boundary and uses these, after proper encoding, to produce the...
    //
    //  :~:text=first%20words,last%20words
    //